MyBord/mybord-client/docs/projectManagement.md

   * add stylelint
   * fix failing tests
   * outline project management here
+  * add tooltip for nav
+  * add hover state for nav

 ### B. High

-  * when clicking play for youtube video, hide play button add transition to player circle being shown on and off when hovering on and off when clicking play button on youtube video and youtube isn't ready yet, have button show spinner
+  * when clicking play for youtube video, hide play button
+  * add transition to player circle being shown on and off when hovering on and off
+  * when clicking play button on youtube video and youtube isn't ready yet, have button show spinner

 ### C. Medium